kgroat/react-ionic-pwa-starter/README.md

 ## Generators

-To create a new container:
+To create a new React container:
 * `npm run generate:container [ContainerName]`
+  - Note: the word `View` will automatically be appended to your `ContainerName`